5 Things to Avoid Saying in a Short Sale Hardship Letter

 Most banks and other lenders will require you to submit a hardship letter as part of your short sale package.
 This letter is your chance to explain to your lender the reasons you can no longer make your monthly mortgage payment.
 In this letter, you need to make it clear to the lender that you do not have the financial ability to make any future payments on the home and that it will be in the bank’s best interest to accept your short sale.

 There are certain things you could say or do in a short sale hardship letter that could keep your short sale application from being approved.
 You want to avoid these mistakes!
-Here are three things not to say and two things not to do in your letter.

 Do Not Give Hope for the Future